June 1, 2017

 Vintage Caf: My favourite period would have to be the 20s and 30s.
 I’m an old romantic at heart and the clothes from that era, the flowing gowns, beading and chiffons, are so romantic.
 I also love a good structured crepe 40’s outfit.
 Hard to come by though.

-DdM: What message/advise do you have for women who have never bought vintage clothes before?
+DdM: What message/advice do you have for women who have never bought vintage clothes before?
 For example: what are the key pieces to start building a vintage look?
 What to keep in mind when making a purchase?

 If you want to start a collection I’d go with a couple of blouses first.
 The ’40s had some magnificent pieces, some with wonderful beading.
 A vintage blouse under a suit looks very classy.
 Then move into dresses that you can team with a jacket for work or scarf on a weekend outing.

 DdM: What are the 3 favourite items that you have ever sold and why have you chosen to name those particular ones?

 Vintage Caf: My favourite pieces that I have sold.
 I didn’t realise how difficult selecting just three favourites would be.

-This one because the customer wore it as her wedding dress.
+This one is because the customer wore it as her wedding dress.

-This one because I love vintage crochet pieces and this one is from the 1920s
+This one is because I love vintage crochet pieces and this one is from the 1920s

 And this one because I won a journalism award when I wore it.
 It was hard to part with.

 I’m a journalist by trade and have been to numerous awards nights and formal events.
 My vintage gowns were ideal for walking up on stage.
 Gives that added glamour.